Jleagle/sick-beard-api-client/README.md

 PHPSickBeard
 ============

-Here is a wrapper class for Sick Beard to retrieve anything from the [Sick Beard API](http://sickbeard.com/api/)
+A wrapper wrapper class for the [Sick Beard API](http://sickbeard.com/api/)

 ## Usage